Jamie Dalrymple: Domestic career

 Born in Nairobi, Kenya, Dalrymple made a double-century in 2003, becoming only the third batsman to do so in a Varsity match.
 Dalrymple has represented England at under-19 level against Sri Lanka, before captaining British Universities.

 In 1999, he joined Middlesex, and with them made a career-best innings of 244 at The Oval in 2004, despite only being present as a substitute for Andrew Strauss, away making his international debut.

 In November 2007, he announced he was to leave Middlesex, having turned down the offer of a new contract, saying: 'the time was right to seek a fresh challenge.'
 The next day, Glamorgan announced that Dalrymple had signed a three-year deal with them.

-It was announced in October 2008 that Dalrymple has been appointed County Captain for the 2009 season, succeeding David Hemp.
+It was announced in October 2008 that Dalrymple had been appointed County Captain for the 2009 season, succeeding David Hemp.

 In November 2010, he resigned from Glamorgan as a player, after being replaced as captain by incoming South African, Alviro Petersen; and, in April 2011, it was announced that he had rejoined Middlesex.

 After contributing 505 runs and 10 wickets to Middlesex's 2011 County Championship season, Dalrymple was released at the end of the summer.

 In July 2022, Dalrymple made his debut for Mullion Cricket Club in Cornwall where his brother Simon Dalrymple plays.
 He made an unbeaten 75 in a narrow victory.